Yelp/paasta/docs/source/yelpsoa_configs.rst

-Preparation: paasta_tools and yelpsoa-configs
+Preparation: PaaSTA_tools and yelpsoa-configs
 =========================================================

-paasta_tools reads configuration about services from several YAML files in `soa-configs <soa_configs.html>`_:
+PaaSTA_tools reads configuration about services from several YAML files in `soa-configs <soa_configs.html>`_:

 Each object inside of these YAML files is called an "instance" of a PaaSTA